nicklockwood/FXKeychain/README.md

 Release Notes
 ----------------

+Version 1.5.3

+- Fixed crash when stored value is an array

 Version 1.5.2

 - Fixed issue on iOS 8 that may have caused crashes and made accessGroup not work correctly